willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Keeps code bug free
 - Makes writing the code simpler

-Due to this project including many different methods and functions, will sometimes become hard to manage and keep bug-free.
+Due to this project including many different methods and functions, it will sometimes become hard to manage and keep bug-free.
 Using this development approach will provide significant advantages in managing this by forcing myself to think about each method's actual required functionality before writing it.
 It essentially consists of these five steps:
 - Write a test
 - Run tests
 - Write some code